nji3/Machine_Leaning_Tech_Classification/README.md

 We will still minimize the inside part first.
 Because of the bias term, we have one new constrain now, which is

 ![Alt Text](https://github.com/nji3/SVM_Gaussian/blob/master/tex/function15.gif)

+The other part still the same.
+But in the optimization process, we need to maintain this constrain all the time.
+To do that, there is a simple way.
+We can just update a pair of the coordinates every step, one plus and one minus the same value.
+So that the constrain would be matained.